nadiariosliza/GymManagementSystem/README.md

 # SQL Gym Management System: A Data Analytics Project
-A comprehensive project to design, implement, and analyze a relational database for a Gym Management System.
-This project demonstrates skills in database design, SQL (DDL, DML, DQL), data integrity enforcement, and business intelligence analysis using a realistic gym scenario.
+This project presents the design, implementation, and analysis of a relational database for a Gym Management System (GMS), developed as part of a Data Analytics Master's program.
+It showcases skills in database design, SQL (DDL, DML, DQL), data integrity enforcement, and business intelligence analysis within a realistic business scenario.

+The GMS database was built to improve operational efficiency, streamline core functions, and provide data-driven insights for strategic decision-making.
+Key components include membership management, trainer scheduling, class bookings, equipment maintenance, and financial tracking—offering a scalable and structured foundation for gym operations.

+Using DDL, DML, and DQL, the system enables:
+- Seamless data management
+- Business intelligence queries (e.g., revenue and attendance analysis)
+- Trainer and class performance evaluation

+The schema adheres to normalization principles to reduce redundancy and enforce data accuracy through well-defined constraints.
+Data population involved bulk inserts, CSV imports, and AI-assisted data generation to simulate realistic operations.
+Advanced SQL techniques—such as indexing and window functions—were applied to optimize query performance.

+To enhance this project’s analytical and predictive capabilities, future improvements include:
+- Populating the database with more historical and real-world data to better simulate edge cases and refine constraints
+- Implementing dashboards for interactive visualizations (e.g., Power BI or Tableau)
+- Developing machine learning models such as **logistic regression for churn analysis**, to identify at-risk members and inform retention strategies

 ## Table of Contents